acm-uiuc/til/_til/unix/file-type-info-with-file.md

+---
-# File Type Info With File
+title: File Type Info With File
+category: unix
+---

 Use the `file` utility to determine the type of a file: